-If you want to higher FPS while playing Shadow of the Tomb Raider, you should follow our guide below.
-Our guide does not only include specific optimizations related to Shadow of the Tomb Raider, but we’ve also included some general PC optimizations.
+If you want to higher FPS while playing Shadow of the Tomb Raider, simply follow our guide below.
+We have not only included specific optimizations related to Shadow of the Tomb Raider but also some general PC optimizations.

 First, you need to ensure that you meet the minimum system requirements for Shadow of the Tomb Raider, and preferably the recommended system requirements.